microstates/ember/README.md

 #### `assign(attributes)`

 Transitions this microstate into a new version that has `attributes` merged in with its current key-value pairs.
+Any key-values already present are retained.
+For example if we use our car, which has  "make", "model", and "year" properties, we can specify an action that will assign to the "model" and "year", but leave the "make" as is.

 ``` handlebars
 <button onclick={{car.assign (hash model="Taurus" year=2015)}}>